iterative/dvc.org/content/docs/user-guide/upgrade.md

 older releases.
 By default, DVC does not automatically de-duplicate any data between files tracked in DVC 3.0 and files tracked in older releases.

-Users with can manually migrate existing local DVC cache data to the DVC 3.0 location by running the `dvc cache migrate` command.
+Users can manually migrate existing local DVC cache data to the DVC 3.0 location by running the `dvc cache migrate` command.
 On most local filesystems, `dvc cache migrate` is equivalent to forcing the de-duplication of files tracked in DVC 3.0 and files tracked in older releases.